intuitive eating for teens title image

 Stock your house with a variety of food and offer regular meals and snacks.
 But also be sure to give your teen independence around food and trust them.
 Resist the urge to comment on their eating, but don’t wait to seek help if you think they may have an eating disorder.

-If you think that your teen could use support or guidance with their eating consider reaching out to a Registered Dietitian who works with teens and takes a non-diet, intuitive eating approach.
+If you think your teen could use support or guidance with their eating, consider reaching out to a Registered Dietitian who works with teens and takes a non-diet, intuitive-eating approach.
 If you think your teen has an eating disorder, seek help from your physician or use the Alliance for Eating Disorders Helpline.

 Resources